NeilAllen/ruby_rails/Home.md

 Rubinius in 1.9 mode uses a separate bin directory for executable binstubs.
 To compensate for that, use the [rbx plugin][rbx].

+### `/dev/fd` error under Docker or FreeBSD

+    ERROR: rbenv/libexec/rbenv-version-file-read:
+    line 23: /dev/fd/62: No such file or directory

+Under Linux, the fix tends to be ensuring that udev is running.
+Or manually, doing the following:

+    sudo ln -s /proc/self/fd /dev/fd

+Under Docker, add this to your `Dockerfile`:

+    RUN ln -s /proc/self/fd /dev/fd

   [install]: https://github.com/sstephenson/rbenv#installation
   [issues]: https://github.com/sstephenson/rbenv/issues